1. Spelling

 Also, note that British usage has the form programme (as opposed to the American program) except when referring to computer code, in which case program is preferred.

-Although the æ/œ spelling (known as a digraph, the combined letters representing a single sound) for forms such as œstrogen or cæsium is still in use in British English, this is now not universally the case for most other words that were traditionally written with a digraph; these words now have a single vowel that substitutes the older æ form (medieval and encyclopedia being well-known examples).
-Opt for the simplified spelling for all such words.
+Although the æ/œ spelling (known as a ligature, in which two or more letters are graphically combined) for more technical words (e.g., œstrogen, cæsium, hæmatology or orthopædics) is still in use in British English, this is now not universally the case for most other words that were traditionally written with a ligature; these words now have a single written vowel that substitutes the older æ form (medieval and encyclopedia being well-known examples).
+Opt for the simplified spelling for all such non-technical words.

 1.1.3 Double consonants before suffixes

-As an indication for when to double this final consonant in British English, we replicate the explanation given in Section 1.5 of the English Style Guide of the European Commission’s Directorate-General for Translation (see Appendix II: Resources and further reading): “In British usage, a final -l is doubled after a short vowel on adding -ing or -ed to verbs (sole exception: parallel, paralleled) and adding -er to make nouns from verbs”.
+As an indication for when to double this final consonant in British English, we replicate the explanation given in Section 1.5 of the English Style Guide of the European Commission’s Directorate-General for Translation (see Bibliography): “In British usage, a final l is doubled after a short vowel on adding ing or ed to verbs (sole exception: parallel, paralleled) and adding er to make nouns from verbs”.

-All those wishing to travel on the new grant should contact the International Office.
+All those wishing to travel under the terms of the new grant should contact the International Office.

 This regulation applies to administrative staff who travelled during the first semester.